Optimal Horoball Packing Densities for Koszul-type tilings in Hyperbolic $3$-space: Introduction

-Relative to \cite{KSz}, in this paper the notion of `horoball type' with respect to a fundamental domain is strengthened using isometry invariant Busemann functions.
-We use Busemann functions to parameterize horoballs centered at $\xi \in \partial \bbH^n$ with respect to a marked reference point $o \in \bbH^n$ (alternatively a reference horoball through $\xi$ and $o$) in the model of $\overline{\bbH}^n$, see Section \ref{busemann}).
-This new point of view shows that the optimal packings cannot be made equivalent by repartitioning, a nontrivial hyperbolic isometry, or some paradoxical construction, and clarifies our earlier results prior to \cite{KT,KSz21}.
+This is the fifth paper in our series determining optimal horoball packing densities in $\bbH^n$ for Koszul-type non-compact Coxeter simplex tilings with $3 \leq n \leq 9$.
+In \cite{KSz}, we showed that the classical horoball packing in $\overline{\bbH}^3$ achieving the B\"or\"oczky-type simplicial packing density upper bound $d_3(\infty)$ (cf. Theorem \ref{t:Boroczky}) is not unique, and demonstrated several new examples using horoballs of {\it different types} -- a notion since made precise through Busemann functions \cite{Busemann, burger2013rigidity, KT}.
+We use isometry invariant Busemann functions to strengthen the notion of \emph{horoball type} with respect to a fundamental domain and to parameterize horoballs centered at $\xi \in \partial \bbH^n$ with respect to a marked reference point $o \in \bbH^n$ (alternatively a reference horoball through $\xi$ and $o$) in the model of $\overline{\bbH}^n$, see Section \ref{busemann}.
+This perspective shows that optimal packings cannot be made equivalent by repartitioning, a nontrivial hyperbolic isometry, or some paradoxical construction, and clarifies our earlier results prior to \cite{KT,KSz21}.
+In \cite{KSz14,KSz18,KSz21} we considered higher dimensions $ 4 \leq n \leq 9$ where Koszul-type tilings exist.
+In \cite{KSz14}, we found seven horoball packings of Coxeter simplex tilings in $\overline{\mathbb{H}}^4$ that yield densities of $5\sqrt{2}/\pi^2 \approx 0.71645$, counterexamples to L. Fejes T\'oth's conjecture for the maximal packing density of $\frac{5-\sqrt{5}}{4} \approx 0.69098$ in his foundational book {\it Regular Figures} \cite[p.
+323]{FTL}.
+In \cite{KSz18,KSz21} we explicitly constructed the densest known ball packings in $\overline{\mathbb{H}}^n$ for dimensions $6 \le n \le 9$.
+For example in $\overline{\bbH}^5$ the optimal packing density is $\frac{5}{7 \zeta(3)}$ where $\zeta(\cdot)$ is the Riemann Zeta function.